Binna Burra (lodge): Bushwalking

 Extending away from the clearing a number of short and long walks, many of which were designed and built by Romeo Lahey during the Great Depression.
 All of Lahey's track's have a gradient not greater than 10%.
 Lahey had noticed that the local dairy cows never seemed out of breath.
 After surveying the animals paths he concluded a ratio of 1:10 for a gradient was best.
 These graded walking tracks lead to the upper Coomera River and numerous smaller creeks, Coomera Gorge, Coomera Falls amongst many other waterfalls.
 To the east is the Ship Stern Range and Dave's Creek circuit and the all-day hike along the Coomera Track.
 In late 2020, a Bushwalker's Bar was established inside the historic Groom's Cottage at Binna Burra.

 The Ship's Stern circuit is a trail that follows a Tweed Volcano rhyolite formation known as Ship's Stern Range.
 Daves Creek circuit allows walkers to explore heath along an escarpment above Numinbah Valley.

 In popular culture

 Binna Burra was featured on the third season of The Mole.
 An assignment involved the contestants having to travel up to Binna Burra, whilst on the way answering questions that would help them in succeeding in the assignment.

 Wildfire devastation inspires 'solidarity tourism' for a nationally significant heritage tourism icon.
 One year after bushfires devastated Binna Burra Lodge, the response and recovery efforts have been acknowledged by a leading international expert in cultural tourism.
-Based in Boston Massachusetts (USA), Meg Pier is a highly recognized international contributor to cultural tourism.
+Based in Boston Massachusetts (USA), Meg Pier is a highly recognised international contributor to cultural tourism.
 'At a time when the world's tourism seems to be going down in flames, the story of Binna Burra Lodge in Australia offers inspiration and hope.
 Binna Burra Lodge also provides powerful lessons in the meaning of the term "cultural landscape" and how that designation is inextricably interwoven with the phenomenon of community.